MeetTandel/My-Portfolio/README.md

+# Portfolio
-# Portfolio made using HTML and CSS using Bootstrap.
+This portfolio is made using HTML and CSS using Bootstrap.